Insurance: Insurance patents

 Many independent inventors are in favor of patenting new insurance products since it gives them protection from big companies when they bring their new insurance products to market.
 Independent inventors account for 70% of the new U.S. patent applications in this area.

-Many insurance executives are opposed to patenting insurance products because it creates a new risk for them.
-The Hartford insurance company, for example, recently had to pay $80 million to an independent inventor, Bancorp Services, in order to settle a patent infringement and theft of trade secret lawsuit for a type of corporate owned life insurance product invented and patented by Bancorp.
+Patenting new insurance products can be risky, as it is practically impossible for insurance companies to determine if their product will infringe on a pre-existing patent.
+For example, in 2004, The Hartford insurance company had to pay $80 million to an independent inventor, Bancorp Services, in order to settle a patent infringement and theft of trade secret lawsuit for a type of corporate owned life insurance product invented and patented by Bancorp.

 There are currently about 150 new patent applications on insurance inventions filed per year in the United States.
 The rate at which patents have been issued has steadily risen from 15 in 2002 to 44 in 2006.

-The first insurance patent to be granted was including another example of an application posted was.
-It was posted on 6 March 2009.
+The first US insurance patent was granted in 2005, which concerned coverage of data transferred over the internet.
+Another example of an application posted was posted in 2009.
 This patent application describes a method for increasing the ease of changing insurance companies.

 Insurance on demand

-Insurance on demand (also IoD) is an insurance service that provides clients with insurance protection when they need, i.e. only episodic rather than on 24/7 basis as typically provided by traditional insurers (e.g. clients can purchase an insurance for one single flight rather than a longer-lasting travel insurance plan).
+Insurance on demand (also IoD) is an insurance service that provides clients with coverage for a specific occasion or event when needed; i.e. only episodic rather than on a 24/7 basis as is typically provided by traditional policies.
+For example, air travelers can purchase a policy for one single plane flight, rather than a longer-lasting travel insurance plan.